emissary-ingress/emissary/README.md

 The `security` field of the `values.yaml` file configures these default policies and replaces the `securityContext` field used earlier.

-The defaults will configure the pod to run as a non-root user and prohibit privilege escalation and deploy a `PodSecurityPolicy` to ensure these conditions are met.
+The defaults will configure the pod to run as a non-root user and prohibit privilege escalation and outline a `PodSecurityPolicy` to ensure these conditions are met.

 ```yaml
 security: